ckarjun/yii2-owl-carousel/README.md

-yii2-owl-carousel widget
+Owl Carousel Widget
 ============================

-The OwlCarouselWidget is a Yii2 wrapper for the [owl carousel Plugin] (http://owlgraphic.com/owlcarousel/)
+The OwlCarouselWidget is a Yii2 wrapper for the [Owl Carousel] (http://owlgraphic.com/owlcarousel/)

 Installation
 ------------